-Each tweet can be liked, retweeted or replied from within Gwibber's window by clicking on the Twitter icon at the top right of each post.
+Each post can be liked, retweeted or replied to, from within Gwibber's window, by clicking on the feed's icon at the top right of each post.
+This displays a menu of the actions available for that feed.
+Figure 3.25 shows the menu for the Twitter feed..